BestTimesToVisit.com Logo

 Getting Around Santa Fe, New Mexico, USA

-Santa Fe's public bus system is a surprisingly efficient way to get around, especially for reaching areas outside the immediate downtown core.
-Routes connect major attractions, shopping centers, and residential neighborhoods, making it a budget-friendly option for longer stays.
+Santa Fe's public bus system is a surprisingly efficient way to get around the city, especially for reaching areas outside the immediate downtown core.
+Routes connect major attractions, shopping centers, and residential neighborhoods, making it a budget-friendly option for exploring.

 Cost:$1 per ride, $3 for a day pass